etlbox/etlbox.website/doks_v1.8/content/recipes/etl/duplicate-checks.md

 ---
 title: "Duplicate Checks"
-description: "Different methods to filter duplicates in your source"
+description: "Filter duplicate rows in ETLBox sources.
+C# examples of distinct checks and other techniques to keep your .NET data pipeline output unique."
 lead: "This example shows how different methods to filter out duplicates in your input data."
 draft: false
 images: []